The Woman Who Read Hank Aaron’s Hate Mail

 Not all of it was from well-wishers.
 The 900,000 letters Aaron received in 1973 contained hundreds upon hundreds of racist attacks and death threats.
 Aaron, who died on Friday at age 86, was Black; the man whose record he’d broken, Babe Ruth, was white.
 Aaron ended the ’73 season one short of Ruth’s sacred 714 mark, and spent the winter worried he’d be assassinated before 1974’s opening day.

-Handling this correspondence was the work of Carla Kopkin, an Atlanta native and graduate of a New York City secretary school.
-Kopkin was working in the basement of what was then known as Atlanta Stadium when the Braves outfielder asked her for help with his correspondence.
+Handling this correspondence was the work of Carla Koplin, an Georgia native and graduate of a New York City secretary school.
+Koplin was working in the basement of what was then known as Atlanta Stadium when the Braves outfielder asked her for help with his correspondence.
 She had no idea what she was in for.
 By 1972, the work had become so demanding that Aaron got her written into his contract as a full-time secretary—a first, for a baseball player.

 Due to his longevity, Aaron was one of the last active players in Major League Baseball to have once played in the Negro Leagues.
 For a time, he was overshadowed by the generation of Black stars who followed Jackie Robinson, such as Willie Mays and Ernie Banks.
 But his march towards Ruth’s storied record brought him national attention, right as the Braves moved from Milwaukee to Atlanta.